techtwist/hello-world/README.md

 # hello-world
-Place to write and store Python scripts as I learn through practice.
+My place to write and store Python scripts as I learn through practice.